Analyzing Infrastructure LiDAR Placement with Realistic LiDAR Simulation Library: Realistic LiDAR Simulation Library

 \section{Realistic LiDAR Simulation Library}

 Our RLS library simulates 14 popular LiDAR of 3 types, including Surround LiDAR, Solid State LiDAR, and Risley Prism LiDAR.
 To obtain the physical characteristics of these LiDARs, we borrow these LiDARs and conduct evaluation and analysis on realistic point cloud data.
-The characteristics we evaluate include the maximum detection range, blind area range, ranging accuracy, angular resolution, noise detection, etc. For example, we use the total station as the standard for LiDAR ranging accuracy evaluation and place diffuse reflectance targets at some positions within the range of 0.1m to 200m around the LiDAR.
-With the detection probability not less than 50\% as the standard, we can obtain the measurements of the maximum detection distance and blind zone range of LiDAR.
-After obtaining and summarizing the physical characteristics of these LiDARs, we build the RLS library based on the CARLA simulation framework.
+The characteristics we evaluate include the maximum detection range, blind area range, ranging accuracy, angular resolution, noise detection, etc. After obtaining and summarizing the physical characteristics of these LiDARs, we build the RLS library based on the CARLA simulation framework.
 Our RLS library mainly includes three new features compared to existing LiDAR simulation works, including LiDAR beam simulation, motion distortion simulation, and virtual shadow simulation.
 More detail about the RLS library can be found in the link in the abstract.

 \textbf{LiDAR beam simulation.} Existing open source and paid simulation frameworks \cite{dosovitskiy2017carla,manivasagam2020LiDARsim} are able to support Surround LiDAR beam simulation of the uniform beam.
 The optional attributes often include channels, range, points per second, rotation frequency, upper \& lower FOV, etc. However, existing works can not support the simulation of LiDAR beam that scans according to other beam modes, such as non-uniform beam Surround LiDAR, Solid State LiDAR, and Risley Prism LiDAR.
 To achieve beam simulation, we propose a point cloud generation pipeline for the LiDAR of the aforementioned three technical routes in our newly proposed RLS library.
 1) For non-uniform beam Surround LiDAR, we calculate the altitude angle of each laser emitting beam according to the angular resolution distribution in different regions.
 2) For Solid State LiDAR, we use the Lissajous equation as the base function to simulate the periodic change of the scanning beam direction caused by the vibration of the transverse and longitudinal axes of the MEMS galvanometer.
 3) For the Risley Prism LiDAR, we use the officially released point cloud explanatory notes to obtain the azimuth angle and altitude angle point by point and complete the point-by-point simulation in the CARLA simulator.